espressif/esp-iot-solution/docs/en/usb/usb_otg.rst

 USB Device development using USB-OTG peripherals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-USB-OTG peripherals support USB Device functionality, and Espressif has officially adapted the TinyUSB protocol stack.
-Users can directly use USB standard devices or custom devices developed based on the open-source TinyUSB protocol stack, such as HID, MSC, CDC, ECM, UAC, and more.
+USB-OTG peripherals support USB Device functionality, and Espressif has officially adapted the ``TinyUSB`` stack.
+Users can develop USB standard devices or custom devices based on the open-source ``TinyUSB``, such as HID, MSC, CDC, ECM, UAC, and more.

 For more details on the USB Device solution, please refer to :doc:`USB Device Solution <./usb_device_solutions>`.